 Burnout is defined as an occupational condition characterized by emotional exhaustion, depersonalization, and a low sense of personal accomplishment.
 Job burnout doesn't happen overnight.
-It is a gradual process that begins with chronic stress and evolves over time.

-What is the Relevance of Burnout to Critical Care?
+It is a gradual process that begins with chronic stress and evolves over time.1 What is the Relevance of Burnout to Critical Care?

 Critical care practitioners are reported to be at a particularly high risk of burnout due to the unique job demands present in intensive care unit environments.
-Critical care nurses more commonly experience Burnout Syndrome (BOS) with rates as high as 73% for emotional exhaustion, 60% for feeling a lack of personal accomplishment, and 48% noting depersonalization in their care.
-Common subconscious behaviour due to chronic elevated work stress include: Going into 'doing' mode; trying to increase a sense of control through use of power - bullying or coercion; making others feel fearful; micromanaging; taking the path of least resistance; dissociating from our suffering (and those around us); blaming, scapegoating; using policy punitively and; forming groups and cliques.
+Critical care nurses more commonly experience Burnout Syndrome (BOS) with rates as high as 73% for emotional exhaustion, 60% for feeling a lack of personal accomplishment, and 48% noting depersonalization in their care.2 Common subconscious behaviour due to chronic elevated work stress include3: Going into 'doing' mode; trying to increase a sense of control through use of power - bullying or coercion; making others feel fearful; micromanaging; taking the path of least resistance; dissociating from our suffering (and those around us); blaming, scapegoating; using policy punitively and; forming groups and cliques.
 The consequences of burnout on the individual include exhaustion, worry, stress, poor decision-making, pessimism, and feeling disconnected.
-Meanwhile, impact on teams includes reduced team morale, poor communication, and negative emotional contagion.
-The risk of burnout in critical care providers can significantly impact on recruitment and retention of staff, with potential negative impacts on the system's ability to maintain existing physical critical care capacity in operation for safe patient care.

-About the 1-Measur Survey Question

-The validated question posed to front-line critical care staff in the CCSO 1 Burnout Survey was as follows:

-Overall, based on the definition of burnout, how would you rate your level of burnout?

-- 1. I enjoy my work.
+Meanwhile, impact on teams includes reduced team morale, poor communication, and negative emotional contagion.4 The risk of burnout in critical care providers can significantly impact on recruitment and retention of staff, with potential negative impacts on the system's ability to maintain existing physical critical care capacity in operation for safe patient care.
+About the 1-Measur Survey Question The validated question5 posed to front-line critical care staff in the CCSO 1 Burnout Survey was as follows: Overall, based on the definition of burnout, how would you rate your level of burnout? - 1.
+I enjoy my work.
 I have no symptoms of burnout. - 2.
 Occasionally I am under stress, and I don't always have as much energy as I once did, but I don't feel burned out. - 3.
 I am definitely burning out and have one or more symptoms of burnout, such as physical and emotional exhaustion. - 4.
 The symptoms of burnout that I'm experiencing won't go away.
 I think about frustration at work a lot. - 5.
 I feel completely burned out and often wonder if I can go on.
 I am at the point where I may need some changes or may need to seek some sort of help.
+1 Fenner, S. What is Job Burnout? - Definition, Signs & Symptoms.
+2019.
+Chapter 3 (Lesson 7).
+Human Resource Management: Help and Review.
+Study.com 2 Mealer M, Burnham EL, Goode CJ et al. The prevalence and impact of post traumatic stress disorder and burnout syndrome in nurses.
+Depress Anxiety 2009;26:1118-26.
+3 Chan LL., Burnout syndrome among critical care professionals: a cause for alarm.
+Crit Care Altern2013; 21: 65-68.
+4 Ibid.

-&lt;sup>5 Dolan ED., Using a Single Item to Measure Burnout in Primary Care Staff: A Psychometric Evaluation.
+5 Dolan ED., Using a Single Item to Measure Burnout in Primary Care Staff: A Psychometric Evaluation.
 J Gen Intern Med.
 2015 May; 30(5): 582-587.
+Participation Rates in the Critical Care Burnout Survey